The Safeguard Mechanism has been reformed following a

 In certain circumstances, we may amend:

-A registered corporation or a person required to report under the NGER Act, may apply to have its data withheld from publication.
+A registered corporation or a person required to report under the NGER Act, may apply to have their data withheld from publication.
 A request can only be made in relation to information which reveals or could be capable of revealing a trade secret or any other matter having a commercial value that would be, or could reasonably be expected to be, destroyed or diminished if the information were disclosed specific to the facility or responsible emitter.
+See

-See what data is published and why for more information.
+what data is published and why for more information.

 documentasset:Safeguard baselines table